Challenges and Solutions for Improving Participation of Populations with Low Education Levels in Biomedical Research

 decision whether, about whether

-or not to participate in research are, the notion was that it was necessary a greater
+the notion was that it was necessary a greater

 justice in access to research benefits.